Congenital melanocytic naevus

 - Recent change in the lesion (darkening, lumpiness, increasing size)

-- Melanoma-like appearance (eg irregular shape, variegated colour)
+- Melanoma-like appearance (eg irregular shape, variegated colour).

-Prophylactic surgical removal
+Prophylactic surgical removal of a naevus

 Prophylactic surgical removal is performed if it is felt that there is a high risk that a melanoma may arise within the lesion.
-The following factors should be considered:
+The following factors should be considered.

-- Small or medium sized congenital melanocytic naevi are at a lower risk for developing malignant change, and such worrying change tends to occur later
+- Small or medium sized congenital melanocytic naevi are at a lower risk for developing malignant change, and such worrying change tends to occur later.

-- Irregular, lumpy or thick lesions or lesions that are difficult to clinically assess may have a lower threshold for consideration of surgical excision
+- Irregular, lumpy or thick lesions or lesions that are difficult to clinically assess may have a lower threshold for consideration of surgical excision.

-- Large or giant melanocytic lesions may be too large to excise completely
+- Large or giant melanocytic lesions may be too large to excise completely.

-- Large lesions may require a skin flap or graft to close the surgical defect
+- Large lesions may require a skin flap or graft to close the surgical defect.

 Complications of surgery